bgruening/docker-busybox-bash/README.md

 # Docker Alpine Linux with bash and procps

-This repository creates a minimal Docker Container based on Alpine Linux with `bash` and `procps` for Nextflow compatibility.
+This repository creates a minimal Docker Container based on BusyBox with `bash`, as well as `procps` for Nextflow compatibility.

 You can build this image with running make: